 Moreover, studies have demonstrated that intercultural training programs that incorporate linguistic awareness lead to improved communication outcomes.
 Fantini, (2020) emphasizes that developing intercultural communicative competence (ICC) requires learners to move beyond surface-level language learning toward deeper reflection on the cultural assumptions embedded Therefore, embedding the insights of linguistic relativity into curricula equips learners and professionals with the cognitive flexibility and cultural sensitivity needed to operate effectively in multilingual, and multicultural environments.

-5 RESULTS AND DISCUSSIONS
+5. RESULTS AND DISCUSSIONS

 The thematic exploration of linguistic relativity in this study brings forward several key insights that connect language, thought, and intercultural communication.
 While early formulations of the Sapir-Whorf Hypothesis suggested a deterministic view—that language strictly limits thought—contemporary research shows that the relationship between language and thought is more flexible and interactive (Athanasopoulos et al., 2015; Lucy, 1997).
 Li (2022) states that language and thought are mutually independent and thought has an overwhelming influence on language..